A short, clear fundraising message to connect with donors’ hearts is crucial to raising funds and gathering support.

-People need to understand what you do and it needs to strike a chord in their heart before they’ll reach for their wallet.
+People need to understand what your nonprofit does and it needs to strike a chord in their heart before they’ll reach for their wallet.

-Unfortunately, most people haven’t spent the time to refine their message.
+Unfortunately, most nonprofit fundraising professionals haven’t spent the time to refine their message.

 If you’re serious about raising more money and deepening donor relationships, you have to carve out the time to work on this.